 - Line-break error (RX signal remains 0 including the check and the stop bit.)

 - Parity error

 - Receiving timeout (receiving FIFO has data but not full and subsequent data does not transmit)

-- UART module of the Stellaris family of ARMs contains two 16-byte FIFOs: one for transmission and one for the reception.
+- UART module of the Stellaris family of ARM CPUs contain two 16-byte FIFOs: one for transmission and one for the reception.

 - The process is initiated as soon as data is entered.
-The transmission is time-consuming, thus, other data that needs to be sent can continue to be entered into the transmitting FIFO.
+The transmission is time-consuming, thus, other data that needs to be sent can continue to enter the transmitting FIFO.